bdavis222/dot-scanner/README.md

 Information about the image processing will be displayed in the terminal, including progress bars to estimate the time to completion of longer processes, like lifetime calculations and the saving of multiple figures.

+*Note: the extraneous `+[CATransaction synchronize]` output in the terminal window is a known bug in macOS 13 that will not affect your data.*

 ## Authors

 Holly Allen (holly.allen@colorado.edu)